 This is a basic look at the Big Five Personality Traits and a quick comparison to the Myers Briggs Personality Type Indicator (MBTI).

-The big five personality test was developed by several psychologists and researchers which dates back to the mid twentieth century.
+The big five personality test was developed by several psychologists and researchers, which includes research that dates back to the mid twentieth century from around the world.
 It’s considered to be the most complete and accurate personality test currently available.

 The Big Five Personality Traits/Dimensions